The easiest way to export your Profile Data is through the 'Manage exports' app (Catalog > Profiles > Manage exports) .

 If there are no cloud locations available for your license and you would like to start using this feature, please contact our support or your Actito contact person.

 We are now ready to finish the definition of your export.
 If you would like to create the export, click on 'Create'.
-You can also click on 'Save' so that the export is saved and you can continue editing it later.
+You can also click on 'Save as draft' so that the export is saved and you can continue editing it later.
 You will find it in the 'In definition' tab of the 'Manage exports' app.

-After launching the export, you will automatically exit the creation process and be sent back to the main menu of the application used to start the export (Datamart Studio or 'Manage exports').
+After launching the export, you will automatically exit the creation process and be sent back to the main menu of the application used to start the export ('Manage exports' or Datamart Studio).

 The export creation will be immediate.
 A pop-up will inform you of the success of the creation.